What is threadworm and how can I treat it?

 You can buy some threadworm treatments, like Ovex tablets and suspensions, over the counter from your pharmacist.

-These remedies are suitable for both adults and children, but you’ll need to answer some questions before you’ll be able to buy this medication.
+These remedies are suitable for adults and children, but you’ll need to answer some questions before buying this medication.

-This is the same in both online pharmacies and high street pharmacies, and helps your pharmacist to be sure that they’re giving you the right treatment for your illness.
+This is the same in both online and high-street pharmacies, and it helps your pharmacist ensure that you’re getting the right treatment for your illness.

 If they don’t think a specific treatment is right for you or your child, then they’ll be able to recommend another treatment that will help.